netdata/netdata/collectors/python.d.plugin/adaptec_raid/README.md

 # adaptec raid

-Module collects adapter, physical drives and battery stats.
+Module collects logical and physical devices health metrics.

 **Requirements:**
  * `netdata` user needs to be able to sudo the `arrconf` program without password